ahmedfgad/GeneticAlgorithmPython/README.md

-# GeneticAlgorithmPython: Building Genetic Algorithm in Python
+# GeneticAlgorithmPython: Building Genetic Algorithm in Python vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv

 [This project](https://github.com/ahmedfgad/GeneticAlgorithmPython) is part of [PyGAD](https://pypi.org/project/pygad) which is an open-source Python 3 library for building the genetic algorithm and optimizing machine learning algorithms.